HABIBALBANOL/IOT_Project_LDR_PIR/README.md

 .Automatically turns on a light when motion is detected in low-light conditions

-.Sends real-time alerts to the cloud when someone is detected in a dark environment
+.Sends real-time alerts to the cloud when someone is detected in a dark environment(adafruit, MQTT)